Foundations of Data Analysis

 This class has the following collaboration policy:

-For assignments, students may discuss answers with anyone, including problem approach, proofs, and code.
+For assignments, students may discuss questions with anyone, including problem approach, proofs, and code.
 But all students must write their own code, proofs, and write-ups.
 If you collaborated with another student on homeworks to the extent that you expect your answers may start to look similar, you must explain the extent to which you collaborated explicitly on the homework.
 Students whose homeworks appear too similar, and did not explain the collaboration will get a 0 on that assignment.
+For quizzes and the exams, you must work by yourself.
+Students talking during exams without the instructor or TA present will have their tests confiscated and receive a 0.

 More Resources: